Elephant DNA helps authorities make $ 3.5 million international ivory trafficking bust - ExBulletin

 The center has built the largest DNA database of seized ivory in the world, with data from 70 seized shipments of half a tonne or more.

-“Through analyzes performed by CEFS of DNA collected during these missions, we are able to identify DNA matches between multiple seizures that would otherwise be unrelated,” Hammer said in an email.
+“Through CEFS analysis of DNA collected during these missions, we are able to identify DNA matches between multiple seizures that would not otherwise have been linked,” Hammer said in an email.

 Wasser said they have found that ivory from individual elephants, such as a herd of left and right, are sometimes seized in separate consignments.

-“Whenever this happened, those two seizures were always sent from the same port, close to the time, and all the ivory – when we looked at the origin – was very much in overlap, which suggests it was the same transnational criminal organization.”
-(TCO ) by moving both shipments, “Wasser said.
+“Every time this happened, those two seizures were always sent from the same port, close to time, and all the ivory – when we looked at the origin – was very overlapping, which suggests it was the same transnational criminal organization (TCO) moving. both deliveries, “Wasser said.

 The ability to link different shipments has helped investigators design the activities of criminal groups and work with other countries to stop them.